LordGiacomoS/AO3-Item-Manager/README.md

 __Saving Login credentials for Future Use__ <br />
 After entering both your username/email address and password, you will be asked whether you want to save your login information for future sessions with the following prompt:
 ```
 Would you like to save this login for future sessions?
-(Warning, this feature is currently extremely insecure) Y/N: █
+Y/N: █
 ```
 If you do want to save the current login for future sessions, select yes, and if not select no. See the input type entry for Yes or No for more information on how to select each option.